 You know, Jack, when they first showed that movie I think people were still upset about 9/11 and it had been advertised a bit like it was a Fatal Attraction story.
-When it became obvious that it wasn’t that and was more risky and psychedelic, they would send people up the aisles of the theater saying, “This is not the movie you think it is!
+When it became obvious it wasn’t that and was more risky and psychedelic, they would send people up the aisles of the theater saying, “This is not the movie you think it is!
 This is a warning!”
-I was like, “Wow, that’s like what they do for smell-o vision or something.”
-[Laughs] It’s like, “We did something different here.”
+I was, like, “Wow, that’s like what they do for smell-o vision or something.”
+[Laughs] I thought, “We did something different here.”
 I gotta say, through the years, that is the movie I hear about the most, that and Almost Famous.

 It almost seems like a post-9/11 movie, actually.
 There is that theme of finding meaning in a terrible situation.

 Yeah.
-We made it, you know, right before 9/11 and it came out after 9/11.
+We made it right before 9/11 and it came out after 9/11.
 It was kind of like a message from pre-9/11 to post-9/11, and it was disturbing.
 I love Noah Taylor.
 Also, underrated Tom Cruise.

-I love the idea of casting a movie star of that caliber, and then making him an asshole whose face is behind a mask for a lot of the film.
+I love the idea of casting a movie star of that caliber and then making him a giant asshole whose face is behind a mask for most of the movie.
 When making that film, did you ever get a note saying, “What are you doing?”